ottipc/wikijs_pc_backup/business-intern/protokolle.md

 [11:56, 21.5.2019] Sixtine: I'd say it really depends on the project : if you're paid for doing smth super professional then go to the API
 [11:56, 21.5.2019] Otti: thats exactly the Thing!!!
-[11:57, 21.5.2019] Sixtine: If youre paid to get shit done, well just do whatever they will never come look for you [11:57, 21.5.2019] Otti: petticode want a crawler to scan websites, but they even enough research about this 😆 [11:57, 21.5.2019] Otti: i think this is really not in interesting of google [11:57, 21.5.2019] Sixtine: But wait
+[11:57, 21.5.2019] Sixtine: If youre paid to get shit done, well just do whatever they will never come look for you [11:57, 21.5.2019] Otti: i think this is really not in interesting of google [11:57, 21.5.2019] Sixtine: But wait
 [11:58, 21.5.2019] Sixtine: This data might be available somewhere else